K-12 Outreach Programming

 FIRST TECH CHALLENGE

 FTC is designed for students in grades 7-12 to compete head to head, using a sports model.
 Teams are responsible for designing, building, and programming their robots to compete in an alliance format against other teams.
-The robot kit is reusable from year-to-year and is programmed using a variety of languages.
+The robot kit is reusable from year-to-year and is programmed using Java, and industry standard programming language.
 Teams, including coaches, mentors and volunteers, are required to develop strategy and build robots based on sound engineering principles.
 Awards are given for the competition as well as for community outreach, design, and other real-world accomplishments.

-SUNY Poly has just become the Affiliate Partner for FTC, adding this program to its stable of K-12 Outreach initiatives.
+SUNY Poly became the Affiliate Partner for FTC in 2015, adding this program to its stable of K-12 Outreach initiatives.
 SUNY Poly will host a Championship in the newly formed Excelsior Region of New York State.
-We will upload an FTC site for regional teams to access for information and registration in August.

 Mohawk Valley Technology Education and Pre-Engineering Showcase